Learning in repeated auctions: Sealed-bid auctions

 \subsection{The sealed-bid first-price auction}

 The first-price auction allocates the item to the highest bidder who pays his own bid.

-Before studying Nash equilibria of symmetric first-price auction, we derive the general best reply of player $i$ to the bid distribution of the competition, and in particular the distribution of the maximum bid of the competition.
+Before studying Nash equilibria of symmetric first-price auction, we derive the general best reply of player $i$ to the bid distribution of the competition, specifically the distribution of the maximum bid of the competition.
+This result is of increasing interest to practitioners as many online auctions are now first price auctions.